 Patient's Query

 Welcome to icliniq.com.

 Taking appropriate medications helps relieve such gastric concerns while not unnecessary medications.
-So, you can also get online prescription on the same day for those problems that occurred after smoking cessation.
+So, you can also get an online prescription on the same day for those problems that occur after smoking cessation.

+Patient's Query